Passion4film/Milestone-Project-3/README.md

 * jQuery for adding/removing ingredients and preparation steps code inspired by youtube video [made by Knowledge Thrusters](https://www.youtube.com/watch?v=7LpZYOyVDK0)

+Recipes:

+* The recipes added by myself were from my family collection, or taken from [BBC Food](https://www.bbc.co.uk/food).

 ### Media

-I created the logo, flavicon and mock-designs for chocolate bars for the site using Adobe Photoshop.
+I created the logo, flavicon, 404 error and mock-designs for chocolate bars for the site using Adobe Photoshop.

 The images used to create the photoshopped designs were obtained from Google/images.